 Clifton’s 1st XI go on overseas tours every two to three years.
 Trips in the recent past have been made to the Sri Lanka, United Arab Emirates, Barbados and St Lucia and St Vincent.

-Cricketers at Clifton benefit from excellent coaching at the school, which is able to boast four members of the teaching staff with first class cricket experience, in addition to having a number of external coaches to compliment this group.
+Cricketers at Clifton benefit from excellent coaching at the school, which is able to boast four members of the teaching staff with first class cricket experience, in addition to having a number of external coaches to complement this group.
 The college has recently developed a ten-lane state of the art outdoor cricket school which provides the pupils and coaches with a top level area in which to practice and develop their skills.

 During the summer term squad practices take place on scheduled games afternoons and small-group coaching clinics run in addition to these.
 Clifton also has four indoor nets which are used for weekly winter net sessions for both junior and senior cricketers.
 Those cricketers in the sixth form who are involved in the recently introduced High Performance Programme also benefit from weekly one-to-one winter coaching sessions as well as taking part in regular strength and conditioning sessions.